Things that crossed the line for me

 Forcing You to Perform Sexual Acts

-Yes, I am going to spell this one out, because even though it may seem obvious to some, when you are being controlled by an abuser it becomes much less clear.
-Recently, I spoke with an adult in my life and asked her if she had ever gone through something like I had.
-She simply said, “Well, there was one relationship that wasn’t great, and he made me do things I didn’t really want to do, but nothing other than that.”
-I pointed out that someone doing that to you is not okay, and it seemed to open her eyes to the fact that I was right – that what he did was inexcusable – for the first time.
+I am going to spell this one out, because even though it may seem obvious to some, when you are being controlled by an abuser it becomes much less clear.
+I recently asked an adult in my life if she had ever gone through something like that.

 Draw the line.